-MTD237 - Swedish Massage, Pre-Natal, Post-Natal and Infant, & Elder/Geriatric Massage
+Module C - Swedish Massage, Pre-Natal, Post-Natal and Infant, and Elder/Geriatric Massage

-This module is designed to provide the student with the theory & hands-on skills involved in practicing Swedish Massage.
+This module is designed to provide the student with the theory and hands-on skills involved in practicing a form of massage known as Swedish Massage.
 Also covered in this module is range of motion for hip, pre-natal, post-natal, infant & elder/geriatric massage.
-Prerequisite: MTD100 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Prerequisite: None.
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.

-MTD263 - Eastern Theory and Practice
+Module D - Eastern Theory and Practice

 This module is designed to provide the student with the understanding and knowledge of Eastern theory and practice as used within different styles of Asian bodywork.
 The student will also learn the immune and lymphatic systems.
 For specific musculature covered for this module please refer to the anatomy and physiology outline.
-Prerequisite: MTD100 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Prerequisite: None.
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.

-MTD220 - Energy & Non-Traditional Therapies, Wellness & CPR
+Module E - Energy & Non-Traditional Therapies, Wellness & CPR

 This module is designed to provide the student with the theory and hands-on skills involved in introducing fundamental energy based modalities including Polarity and Beginning Reiki hand-placements.
 The student will be introduced to basic health and wellness concepts including CPR.
 This module will also provide the student with the understanding of the Integumentary System and musculature of the forearms and hands.
-Prerequisite: MTD100 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Prerequisite: None.
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.

-MTD282- Deep Tissue, Myofascial Release & Pin and Stretch
+Module F - Deep Tissue, Myofascial Release & Pin and Stretch

 This module is designed to provide students with an understanding of myofascial, deep tissue and pin and stretch techniques.
 These techniques will be incorporated into a Swedish massage to better address individual client needs.
 Students will use basic assessment skills to identify muscular holding patterns and develop treatment plans.
-The indications and contraindications of these techniques will be discussed as will specific sights of caution for deep tissue.
+The indications and contraindications of these techniques will be discussed as will specific sites of caution for deep tissue.
 In addition students will develop an understanding of the digestive system, urinary system and the muscles of the anterior neck.
-Prerequisite: MTD100 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Prerequisite: None.
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.

-MTD214 - Neuromuscular/Trigger Point and Muscle Energy Techniques
+Module G - Neuromuscular/Trigger Point and Muscle Energy Techniques

 This module is designed to provide the student with the understanding and knowledge of neuromuscular techniques (NMT), muscle energy techniques (MET) and trigger point therapy and the assessment skills necessary for these modalities.
 The student will also learn the nervous system and the musculature of the deep posterior spinal muscles.
-Prerequisite: MTD100 Lecture Hours: 40.0 Other Hours: 0.0.
+Prerequisite: None.
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.

-MTD246 - Clinical and Sports Massage
+Module H - Clinical and Sports Massage

 This module is designed to provide the student with the understanding and knowledge of clinical and sports massage techniques and the assessment skills necessary for these modalities.
 The student will also learn the assessment skills, charting/documentation, clinical applications and focus within the endocrine system with a review of the nervous system (CNS/PNS).
 For specific musculature covered for this module please refer to the anatomy and physiology outline.
-Prerequisite: MTD100 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Prerequisite: None.
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.

-MTD295 - Health and Wellness
+Module I - Health and Wellness

 This module is designed to provide the student with an overall understanding of the skills involved in working in spa services and in working with specific strategies to enhance good health and wellness.
-Prerequisite: MTD100 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Prerequisite: None.
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.